ArcTopLabs/Survey-App/README.md

 # surveyonhtml
-Create beautiful survay on HTML and Javascript on top of masterdatanode
+Create beautiful survey on HTML and Javascript on top of masterdatanode